Guide: Understanding, preventing and treating an irritated vulva

 - When usual treatments do not provide relief.

-How to prevent these irritations?
+How can we prevent these irritations?

 Avoid tight clothing: